Home >> Ultimate Guides for Consumers >> You are not owed a free hotel when your flight is delayed. This is why

 What does your airline really owe you after a flight delay?

-Almost daily, we receive requests for help from travelers who want compensation for their extra expenses, missed events, disrupted plans and distress because of airline delays and cancellations.
-But unfortunately, in the United States, there are no laws or regulations that compel any airline to provide a free hotel or any other compensation in the event of a flight delay.
-You can read about your passenger rights on the Department of Transportation’s website:
+Almost daily, we receive requests for help from travelers who want compensation for their extra expenses, missed events, disrupted plans, and distress caused by airline delays and cancellations.
+Unfortunately, in the United States, there are no laws or regulations that compel any airline to provide a free hotel or any other compensation in the event of a flight delay.

 My flight is delayed – am I entitled to money or other compensation from the airline?